AgBioData/DataFederation_WG/README.md

 # DataFederation
 [Code of Conduct](https://www.agbiodata.org/code-of-conduct)

 The Data Federation WG is soliciting challenges and use cases to better understand the needs of the AgBioData community.
+Please use the Discussions section of this GitHub repository to provide information.
+We will use this to complement the AgBioData survey results.
 How to use this site:

 - If you see an existing discussion that interests you please add your thoughts and ideas!
 You can do this by commenting on a previous post or adding a new comment to the existing discussion
 - If you have a new topic and/or challenge that you would like to discuss please post to the [**General**](https://github.com/AgBioData/DataFederation_WG/discussions/new?category=general) category